-I am currently a Visiting Researcher at Google (UK) and a Research Associate at the Computer Science Department of UCL.
+I am currently a Research Associate at the Computer Science Department of UCL.
 My primary research focus is the analysis of human-generated content published on the Web, mainly on Social Media platforms.
 I am also interested in interdisciplinary research tasks that bring together Computer Science, Healthcare, Statistics and Social Sciences.

 - Paper on modelling user impact on Twitter presented at EACL 2014